 The testicles descend to a scrotal position in human beings in order to optimise sperm production.
 The actual mechanisms of descent are unknown at present time.
 Certain important factors that cause proper descent include traction on testis by attachments in the scrotum, differential growth of the body wall, intra-abdominal pressure, maturation of the epididymis being responsible for migration of the testis.
 Multiple hormonal factors contribute also.

-Before you read what I have found and put together I would like to let you know of a Facebook Group I have stumbled across and in placing here above this post on my website can give you hope that you’re not alone.
+Before you read what I have found and put together I would like to let you know of a Facebook Group I have stumbled across and in placing here above this post on my website the link is on the banner above.
+The group is called Skyler Journey with Feingold Syndrome.

 What is Feingold syndrome?